 I tend towards the vata category; as soon as autumn hits, I get chilled easily, my skin becomes dry, my digestion slows down, my body becomes stiff, and my mind becomes anxious.
 That's when I know it's time to switch to my cold-weather diet and lifestyle.

-I learned how to do this after ending up in the emergency room with blocked digestion several years ago; afterward I called my mentor, Chandra Om, founder of the Shanti Niketan Ashram and author of The Divine Art of Nature Cure.
+I learned how to do this after ending up in the emergency room with blocked digestion several years ago; afterward I called one of my mentors.
 She made some suggestions that immediately restored me to health.
 Some of what follows was learned from her and from my guru, Sri Dharma Mittra; I've relied on my own experience and other sources as well.

 Yoga is experiential, so don't take my word for any of these things.
 Try one or two for yourself, and see if they work.
 If they do, hang on to them.
 If not, let them go.